pysat/pysatEcosystem_Template/README.md

 git clone https://github.com/pysat/PACKAGENAME.git
 ```

-Change directories into the repository folder and run the setup.py file.
-For
+Change directories into the repository folder and run the pyproject.toml or
-a local install use the "--user" flag after "install".
+setup.py file.
+For a local install use the "--user" flag after "install".

 ```
 cd PACKAGENAME/
+python -m build .
-python setup.py install
+pip install .
 ```

 ### Note: pre-0.1.0 version